Suzy (record label)

 Suzy Records (Suzy produkcija gramofonskih ploča) is a record label based in Zagreb, Croatia.

 History

 The company was established in the then Socialist Republic of Croatia in the Socialist Federal Republic of Yugoslavia in 1972.

 After the abandonment of the socialist system and the subsequent breakup of Yugoslavia, during the 1990s the company transformed to SUZY d.o.o. (limited company).
 However, unlike its bigger competitors Jugoton and PGP-RTB which changed their names to Croatia Records and PGP-RTS respectively, Suzy continued to work under the same name.
 Several of its older important domestic titles were re-released in cooperation with another Croatian record label Hit Records during the 2000s.

-Notable artists
+Artists

-Some of the artist that have been signed to Suzy, include:
+Some of the artists that have been signed to Suzy include: